 · 4 min read

-When we decide what to eat each day, many factors influence our choices, such as nutritional value, taste, texture — or simply what we’re in the mood to eat.
+When we decide what to eat each day, many factors influence our choices, such as nutritional value, taste, texture — or simply what we’re in the mood for.
 We probably don’t think about how food may impact our sleep.

 Food and nutrients can affect our sleep in two ways.
-First, consuming appropriate nutrients can ensure that our bodies will have the nutrients it needs to function optimally, including our sleep cycle (for example, magnesium).
-Second, new research suggests a link between certain foods and better sleep:
+First, consuming appropriate nutrients can ensure that our bodies will have what it needs to function optimally, including our sleep cycle (for example, magnesium).
+Second, new research suggests a link between certain foods and better sleep.